nasa-petal/PeTaL-labeller/auto-labeler/MATCH/README.md

 Historical analyses of results are available in `reports/results_up_to_20210714.md`.

-### 2021-07-21 The Effect of Each Metadatum on MATCH Performance
+### 2021-07-21 Multilabel Confusion Matrix - How Each Label is Classified

 In this confusion matrix we plot the average probability of predicting a *predicted label* based on what *ground truth label* is present in the test set.
 Bright spots indicate probabilities closer to 1, and darker spots indicate probabilities closer to 0.